 The ASC AttackWall is the perfect studio acoustic solution when you don't have $100k to spend on construction and special materials.
 How your studio “sounds” and how your mixes translate is just as important as the gear in your signal chain.
 Without good acoustics you can’t hear the full content of the tracks and probably can’t get the mix right.
 In the AttackWall, you get a fantastic, clear perception of signal from the mix position, that stays independent of the room.

 The AttackWall acoustic environment is freestanding, portable and completely modular, allowing you to “start small” and expand as the budget permits.
-It is so quick and easy to set up that you can take you AttackWall and monitors with you from job to job and know you will have the same mixing environment no matter where you set up.
+Since it's freestanding, so you won't need to screw, nail or glue anything to your walls, making it great for renters or temporary spaces.
+It is so quick and easy to set up that you can take your AttackWall and monitors with you from job to job and know you will have the same mixing environment no matter where you set up.
 The result is crystal clear imaging, clarity and an experience that can only be described as good as "on the sound stage".
 Plus you know you're mixes will translate, so you're saving time and money in both the mixing and mastering of your projects!

 Placement and tuning is simple and intuitive with just a little bit of guidance from our technicians.
 RSPE Audio has 2 AttackWall systems, please contact one of our sales engineers to arrange for a demonstration, either in our showroom or if you're local to LA, in your own studio!

 The AttackWall absorbs image-smearing early reflections, but lets others escape to provide time-delayed backfill.
-Without an ambient tail to the energy-time-curve, a reflection-free recording studio would be exhausting to work in.
 The ambience is provided by the diffusive sides of the StudioTraps, which scatter sound at 500 Hz and higher.